arakoodev/FlySpring/README.md

 It's Spring !
 Just two steps.
 1. Install the `Spring-dependency/autoroute` plugin first. use `mvn install` inside the directory
-2. After that, Run the example `Examples/importingProject` using maven.
+2. After that, Run any example from `Examples` using maven.

 ## 🧐 Contributing Guidelines (There is only one)